amacinho/snap-flex/README.md

 # Snap-Flex

 A knee flexion angle measurement application that uses TensorFlow.js and MoveNet for pose detection.

-## Features

-- Real-time knee angle measurement
-- Support for both left and right knee tracking
-- Mobile-friendly interface
-- Works on both desktop and mobile browsers
+All computations are done client-side in the browser.
+No data is sent to a server.

+The knee flexion angle is the angle formed between an imaginary straight line extending from your thigh bone (femur) and your shin bone (tibia) when you bend your knee.
+A fully straight (extended) knee has a flexion angle of 0 degrees and most people can comfortably bend their knee to about 135 to 140 degrees.

+# Usage

+1. Click the "Start Camera" button and wait for initialization to complete
+2. Put the camera approximately 1 meter away from you in a level position
+3. Position yourself in front of the camera horizontally on your back and facing the camera sideways so that your ankle, knee, and hip are visible on the screen
+4. The application will detect your pose and calculate the knee flexion angle (not the knee angle that is etween the thigh and the calf, but )
+5. Use the knee selection controls to choose which knee to track (left, right, or auto)
+6. Optionally, click share on your browser and add to home screen to use the app as a standalone app on your mobile device.

-## Development Setup
+# Development Setup

-### Prerequisites
+## Prerequisites

 - Node.js (v14 or higher)
 - npm or yarn
 - OpenSSL (for generating SSL certificates)

-### Installation
+## Installation

 1. Clone the repository
 2. Install dependencies: